lennemo09/synthetic-uv/README.md

 ## File Naming and Contents

+_Note_: The `_full` suffix is added to every file by mistake during data generation.
+Please ignore that :) It doesn't mean anything for now.
 Each subfolder (e.g., `antennas_16_s1`) contains six files per image, corresponding to different outputs:

 | **File Name**                     | **Description**                                                                 |